Cricket: Covid drama rocks England side ahead of Ashes resumption - NZ Herald

 "The England team and management are currently at the team hotel awaiting results of RFT COVID tests following a positive test in the team's family group," the team's official Twitter account posted just an hour before play was due to start on Monday.

+"The entire playing group and all other support staff have undertaken Rapid Antigen Tests this morning and all have tested negative.
+The England cricket team will also have PCR tests today, and both teams will take extra precautions throughout play.
+Both playing squads remain unchanged.

+"There is currently no further impact on fans or other parts of the venue.
+Cricket Australia and the MCC will continue to monitor the situation and follow the endorsed Victorian Government Covid-Safe Event Plan."

-As a result of the scare, the start time for day two has been delayed 30 minutes to 1pm NZT.
+As a result of the scare, the start time for day two was delayed 30 minutes to 1pm NZT.

-At the end of the opening day of the third test of the series, Australia walked off the field in a comfortable position.

 Meanwhile, Channel 7's cricket coverage team has also been hit with a positive Covid case.